valeriangalliat/fetch-cookie/README.md

 const fetch = fetchCookie(nodeFetch, new fetchCookie.toughCookie.CookieJar())
 ```

+Here, we expose the tough-cookie version that we depend on internally so
+you can just reuse it and don't end up accidentally bundling two
+different versions.
+That being said you can use any version of
+tough-cookie here, or even any compatible cookie jar.

-This enables you to create multiple `fetch-cookie` instances that use different cookie jars,
+This enables you to create multiple fetch-cookie instances that use
-esentially two different HTTP clients with different login sessions on you backend (for example).
+different cookie jars, esentially two different HTTP clients with
+different login sessions on you backend (for example).

-All calls to `fetch` will store and send back cookies according to the URL.
+All calls to `fetch` will store and send back cookies according to the
+URL.

-> Note: All errors when setting cookies are ignored by default.
-You can make it to throw errors in cookies by passing a third argument (default is true).
+> Note: all errors when setting cookies are ignored by default.
+You can
+> make it to throw errors in cookies by passing a third argument (default
+>   is true).

 ```js
 const nodeFetch = require('node-fetch')